dacheng-zig/ziro/README.md

 or OOM.
 This will be highly dependent on the amount of free memory on the system.

-Note also that zigcoro's default stack size is 4096B, which is the typical size of a single page on many systems.
+Note also that ziro's default stack size is 4096B, which is the typical size of a single page on many systems.

 From a run on an AMD Ryzen Threadripper PRO 5995WX: